SlimeVR/SlimeVR-Docs-Site/firmware/upload-firmware.md

 1. Wait for the tracker to reconnect to the server.
 1. Press the upload button to upload the firmware.<br>
   ![img](https://i.imgur.com/lI3PFVC.png)
+1. After the upload reaches 100%, wait for the tracker to reconnect to the server again.
+Turning the device off too soon can result in an incomplete update (bricked until you upload new firmware over USB).
 1. Repeat for as many trackers as you need.

 ## Troubleshooting